 When Toronto shows up onscreen, it’s usually masquerading as New York, Chicago or some other American city.
-But every once in a while—like the other day, when Grimes released the video for “Kill V. Maim”—Toronto gets the cinematic treatment it deserves: sweeping shots of the CN Tower, hazy scenes set at Trinity Bellwoods Park, dance-party sequences in abandoned subway stations.
-Here, we count down our favourite music videos shot in The 6.
+But every once in a while—like today, when The Weeknd released the video for “Secrets”—Toronto gets the cinematic treatment it deserves: sweeping shots of the CN Tower, hazy scenes set at Trinity Bellwoods Park, dance-party sequences in abandoned subway stations.
+Here, our favourite music videos shot in the 6.

 “Started From the Bottom”